grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 }
 ```

-If you were able to complete the previous section's exercises (first of all, congrats!), you might be able to skim through until the next section.
+You can skip to the next section if you successfully completed the previous section's exercises.
 If not, or if you were unsure how things worked, let's break down what is happening in the `loki.process` component.

-Many of the `stage.*` blocks in `loki.process` act on (either reading or writing) a shared map of values extracted from the logs.
+Many of the `stage.*` blocks in `loki.process` act on reading or writing a shared map of values extracted from the logs.
 You can think of this extracted map as a hashmap or table that each stage has access to and it will be referred to as the "extracted map" from here on.
-The extracted map can be used in subsequent stages to filter logs, add or remove labels, or even modify the log line itself.
+In subsequent stages, you can use the extracted map to filter logs, add or remove labels, or even modify the log line.

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}
 `stage.*` blocks are executed in the order they appear in the component, top down.
-{{% /admonition %}}
+{{< /admonition >}}

-Let's use an example log line to illustrate this, then go stage by stage showing the contents of the extracted map.
+Let's use an example log line to illustrate this, then go stage by stage, showing the contents of the extracted map.
 Here is our example log line:

 ```json
 {